-While we genuinely appreciate this support, the volume of packages has become overwhelming and far exceeds the number of personnel currently deployed.
+While we genuinely appreciate this support, the volume of packages has become overwhelming and far exceeds the number of personnel currently deployed on operations.
 This is testament to the generous nature of many supporting organisations and individuals in the Australian community.

 To balance this generosity, we ask that you consider supporting those that support us, especially those that assist our returned troops, veterans and their families in Australia, as well as federal and state police forces and emergency service workers.

-This year’s Support the Troops Christmas mailing window is:
+This year’s Support the Troops Anzac Day mailing window is:

 The postal address is: